kirbyUK/osric-cgi/README.md

 A CGI script for creating an OSRIC character sheet and spitting out the JSON.
 This is intended to replace the previous project, [osric-character-sheet-to-json](https://github.com/kirbyman62/osric-character-sheet-to-json).
+It intends to walk the player through the entire character creation process, and thus aims to be quite comprehensive.

 Usage
 -----